SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 There are 3 types of institutes, each united by a general area, with common disciplines such as Italian, History, English, Mathematics and Science but deferred by the specific set of skills that the student acquires in the five years.
 In short, every school is specialized in a certain topic, but the main disciplines are common to every type of school.

+{: .box-note}
+<span class="material-icons-outlined">info</span> **Note:** For translation reasons, I will use the word "institute" and "school" interchangeably.
+Remember that when I write "institute" I mean the same thing as with "school".

 The 3 types of schools are the following:
 1. *Liceo* (lyceum)
 2. *Istituto tecnico* (technical institute)